isharehowlabs/yahudim.app/API_DEPLOYMENT.md

 # API Deployment Guide

-The Children's Church app now has a backend API that you can deploy to Render.com.
+The Rise Yahudim app now has a backend API that you can deploy to Render.com.

 ## What the API Does